61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 fmcg QR code statisticsBased on a recent study by Appinio, a market research firm, 75 percent of consumers have scanned QR codes on FMCG (Fast Moving Consumer Goods) products.

-Additionally, 87 percent of the respondents in the study want to make sure the digital information they accessed through QR codes is accurate.
+Additionally, 87 percent of the respondents want to ensure the accuracy of the digital information they access through QR codes.

 This study has shown how smart consumers are and how crucial supplementary production information is.